ChromeDevTools/devtools-frontend/docs/visual_logging.md

 structure look like.
 To do that, call `setVeDebuggingEnabled(true)` in DevTools on DevTools.
 This will add red outline to each visual element and will show the details of logging config for an element and all its ancestors on hover.

+**Note:** This will only work if you invoked Chrome with the command line flag `--enable-features=DevToolsVeLogging`.
+Otherwise you won't see any red lines.